julihejt/se_project_aroundtheus/README.md

 # Project Name: Around The U.S.

-### Overview

-* Intro
-* Figma
-* Images

 **Intro**

-Welcome to the exciting journey of building "Around The U.S.," a dynamic and interactive web project that brings the joy of photo sharing and profile adjustments to life.
-In this endeavor, you'll embark on a comprehensive exploration of responsive web design, leveraging the power of media queries, flexible layouts, and meticulous attention to detail.
+Project Overview
+AroundTheUS is a web application designed to showcase different locations around the United States.
+It features interactive cards, modals, and a responsive layout to enhance the user experience.
+Whether you're planning a trip or just curious about different places, AroundTheUS provides a visually appealing way to explore.

+Features
+Interactive Cards: Cards displaying images and descriptions of various locations.
+Responsive Design: Optimized for both desktop and mobile viewing.
+Dynamic Modals: Detailed views of locations in pop-up modals.
+User Interaction: Like and delete functionality for cards.

 **Figma**

 * [Link to the project on Figma](https://www.figma.com/file/ii4xxsJ0ghevUOcssTlHZv/Sprint-3%3A-Around-the-US?node-id=0%3A1)